ToxicFrog/doom-mods/gzap/doc/protocol.md

 Tells the client that we have read messages it sent up to the given `id`, and it can overwrite them with new messages if needed.

+#### `AP-VISITED { maps: [ ... ] }`

+Emitted whenever the set of visited levels changes.
+This is only used when playing a wad that uses hubclusters; standalone maps do not produce this and thus it will be absent from most tuning files. `maps` is a list of map lump names.

+In normal play this will only ever be added to, but in pretuning mode the player may temporarily disable maps to generate more accurate tuning.

+#### `AP-WEAPONS { weapons: { ... } }`

+Emitted whenever the player receives a new weapon via AP. `weapons` is a map from weapon name to weapon count.
+Used for fine-tuning weapon logic.

 #### `AP-CHECK { id, name, pos, keys, unreachable }`

 Emitted when the player checks a location.
 The fields have the following meaning: